nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ### Viewing a person

 Success action: When a person is successfully viewed, the details of the viewed contact is shown in the person list.
 Status message shows that that contact is viewed.
-Timestamp in the status bar is updated.
 The weddings involved of the person will be reflected in the wedding list on the right.

 #### Viewing with INDEX